 Before you head out to one of these scenic picnic spots, stop by a local business to fill your picnic basket with supplies and food that won’t disappoint.

-The Downtown Market Grand Rapids is another great stop for bamboo cutlery, insulated mugs, and tumblers.
-Every hungry person will find something to eat, whether they’re in the mood for tacos, barbeque, or charcuterie.
+The Grand Rapids Downtown Market is another great stop for bamboo cutlery, insulated mugs, and tumblers.
+Every hungry person will find something to eat, whether they’re in the mood for tacos, sushi, or charcuterie.

 Art of the Table can outfit your basket with plastic glassware you would never think is plastic, cloth napkins, and more.
 Ask the friendly staff for a cheese recommendation or peruse the shelves to find unique, small batch goodies perfect for eating outside.